 So, if you’re the hirer, your network remains your network – Sixley only contacts your network at your bequest and only for your specific job.

-And, if you’ve suggested the role to a prospective candidate, Sixley doesn’t share those details (with anyone, even the hirer) unless the person recommended confirms that they’re interested in the job.
+And, if you’ve suggested the role to a prospective candidate, Sixley doesn’t share those details with the hiring company unless the person recommended confirms that they’re interested in the job.

 Sixley is a peer-to-peer recommendations platform that allows individuals to express interest in or recommend their peers for roles posted by hiring companies.

 This policy is subject to regular review and was last updated on the date that appears at the top of this page.

 - Using Sixley for the purpose of hiring for roles

 - Recommending people for jobs

 - Receiving communications from us including emails, texts or faxes